-Software is often divided into application software (programs that do work users are directly interested in) and system software (which includes operating systems and any program that supports application software).
-The term middleware is sometimes used to describe programming that mediates between application and system software or between two different kinds of application software (for example, sending a remote work request from an application in a computer that has one kind of operating system to an application in a computer with a different operating system).
+Software is often divided into application software, or user downloaded programs that fulfill a want or need, and system software, which includes operating systems and any program that supports application software.
+The term middleware is sometimes used to describe programming that mediates between application and system software or between two different kinds of application software.
+For example, middleware could be used to send a remote work request from an application in a computer that has one kind of operating system to an application in a computer with a different operating system.

 Some general kinds of application software include:

 - Productivity software, which includes tools such as word processors and spreadsheets.

 - Graphics software.